VladislavMarkevich/GIFTS/README.md

 # GIFTS

-Click on the gift image reveals more information
+Click on the gift image opens more information

 ![alt text](screenshots/screen.PNG "result")